Jthew001/Sys-Admin-Scripts/README.md

 # Sys-Admin-Scripts
 Scripts I have collected/written for use as Sys Admin.
 Free to use.

-Not perfectly commented, will work on it.
+I will slowly update the scripts as I use them, documentation is best effort at this point.

-I plan to update scripts with MgGraph modules in the future, as it stands, MgGraph doesn't work as well as expected in my experience.
+I plan to update my Powershell scripts with MgGraph modules in the future, as it stands, MgGraph doesn't work as well as expected for what I need it for at the moment.

+I am also NSE 4 certificate with FortiNet, but have yet to have the need to write FortiCli scripts, but I will add them once I get there.